bulkdev/ConsoleLogger/README.md

 Description:
 Log player's issued commands in console
-Record player's last issued command in saves.yml
+Toggle on/off of the features in the config file

 Purpose
 =============

 If you know Bukkit, you'll know that Bukkit server's console will log player's issued commands in the console.
-Now, I made it for PocketMine!
+Now, I made it for PocketMine-MP!

-In console
+Feature
 =============

-For example: hoyinm issued the login command (imagine that the server is using SimpleAuth) then...
+For example: hoyinm issued the login command (imagine that the server is using SimpleAuth), then...
-Console: <server> hoyinm issued server command /login 123456 (You can even see the player's password XD)
+Console: [ConsoleLogger] hoyinm issued server command /login 123456

 Commands
 =============